pop-os/wayland-protocols/GOVERNANCE.md

    no minimum discussion period.
 6. Declaring a protocol stable may be proposed by the same process, with the regular 30 day minimum discussion period.
+7. A member project has the option to invoke the 30 day discussion period for any staging protocol proposal which has been in use without substantive changes for a period of one year.

+### 2.4.
+Development stalemate resolution

+1. In the event that a discussion thread reaches a stalemate which cannot be resolved, a tie-breaking vote can be requested by the protocol author or any member project.
+2. All member projects are eligible to vote in stalemate tie-breakers.
+Each project may cast a single vote.
+3. Tie-breaker voting periods last no fewer than seven days.
+4. Tie-breaker votes must be between two choices.
+5. Any member project may elect to extend the voting period by an additional seven days.
+   This option may only be invoked once per member project per tie-breaker and shall not be used without cause.
+6. At the end of the voting period, the choice with the most votes is declared the winner, and development proceeds using that idea.
+7. In the event of a tie, the protocol author casts the deciding vote.

+### 2.5.
+Representation of non-members

+1. A protocol proposed by a non-member inherently begins at a responsibility deficit as compared to one initiated by a member project.
+2. To address this, any protocol proposed by a non-member intended for `staging/` or `stable/` may have a sponsor designated from a member project
+3. The sponsor should have a strong understanding of the protocol they represent as well as the time required to drive it.
+4. The sponsor shall be responsible for representing the protocol and its author in all cases which require membership, e.g., stalemate voting.
+5. The member projects shall provide a sponsor for a non-member project upon request.
+6. An author may make a one-time request for a different sponsor at any point.

 ### 2.3.1 Introducing new experimental protocols